kareemf/photo-stack-playbook/README.md

 !!!
 Note
   If you add additional volumes, expose them to both `immich-server` and `database`

+#### Enable network-based connection switching.

+When on Wi-Fi, use a local device address instead of going through Cloudflare Tunnel.
+That eliminates Cloudflare's 100MB file transfer limit as a factor.
+In general, should just be faster since transfers stay on local network without a trip through the internet.

+Use your `IMMICH_PUBLIC_DOMAIN` (e.g. https://immich.example.com) as the "External Network" URL and a local address for the Local Network URL (e.g. http://nas.local:2283)

+!!!
+Note "Cloud flare Tunnel has a 100mb file limit" If you notice that movie backups are getting stuck and blocking other transfers, you're likely running into this file size issue.
+Switch to a local/direct connection that doesn't rely on tunneling.

 ### Photoprism: Performance Considerations & Troubleshooting
 #### Empty index after restart